Not Classified by the IUCN.

 Tessa is the most genuinely affectionate of our chausies.
 While her sister Calamity has a slightly grumpy streak, and her brother Termite is supremely self-confident, Tessa is a totally warmhearted kitty.
 When Tessa spots someone she knows, she rubs against her furniture and makes all sorts of noise to make sure she’s not overlooked.
 Once a keeper has come to visit, Tessa is game for any sort of attention or petting.
 If they are momentarily focused on cleaning or filling the food bowl, Tessa will jump to a shoulder height platform and try to bonk heads with them in greeting.
 Tessa shares an indoor/outdoor home with her sister, Calamity.
 The two have been inseparable for their whole lives, even before arriving at the Center in 2000.

-Miss Buggy is a very shy elderly kitty who arrived as an adult in 2000 and is rarely seen out and about.
-A leopard cat x domestic cat hybrid, Miss Buggy looks like a very spotted housecat with a naturally bobbed tail and extra toes (7 on each front paw and 6 on each back paw).
+Miss Buggie is a very shy elderly kitty who arrived as an adult in 2000 and is rarely seen out and about.
+A leopard cat x domestic cat hybrid, Miss Buggie looks like a very spotted housecat with a naturally bobbed tail and extra toes (7 on each front paw and 6 on each back paw).
 While she looks very domestic, her favorite treats include both mice and canned cat food.
-Miss Buggy prefers to snuggle into confined spaces, particularly her special shelf in her indoor area.
+Miss Buggie prefers to snuggle into confined spaces, particularly her special shelf in her indoor area.
 Her caregivers have worked hard to earn her trust, and as a reward have received some quick, flitting attention from this elderly lady.

 Miss Buggy's Adopters